-9 Top-Rated Tourist Attractions in Fargo
+9 Top-Rated Attractions & Things to Do in Fargo, ND

-The Red River Zoo in Fargo offers a look at some of the local wildlife and makes a fun family outing.
+The Red River Zoo in Fargo offers a look at some of the local wildlife and makes for a fun family outing.
 Located in a restored warehouse in Fargo's historic district, the Plains Art Museum will be sure to please art lovers.
 The Celebrity Walk of Fame is located outside the Fargo-Moorhead Convention and Visitors Bureau.

-1 Plains Art Museum
+1. Plains Art Museum

 The Plains Art Museum features a permanent collection, as well as temporary exhibitions.
 In the permanent collection are works by Andy Warhol, David Bradley, Edward S. Curtis, and George Morrison.
 Works by local artists are also highlighted, allowing visitors to see some of North Dakota's own talent.

-2 Roger Maris Museum
+2. Roger Maris Museum

 Roger Maris, a former outfielder for the New York Yankees, grew up in Fargo and Grand Forks.
 In the 1961 season, Maris hit a record 61 home runs, the first to surpass Babe Ruth's 60 home runs in 1927.
 The museum highlights the skyrocketing career and many achievements of one of the area's most revered athletes.

 Address: 3902 13th Avenue South (West Acres Shopping Center), Fargo, North Dakota

-Built as a vaudeville theater and cinema in the 1920s, this Art Deco theater presents independent and foreign films and serves as a venue for plays and other live entertainment.
-This restored building is listed on the National Register of Historic Places.
+Built as a vaudeville theater and cinema in the 1920s, this Art Deco theater presents independent and foreign films.
+This historic space is also a venue for plays and other live entertainment.
+The restored building is now listed on the National Register of Historic Places.

 Address: 314 Broadway N, Fargo, North Dakota

-4 Fargo Air Museum
+4. Fargo Air Museum

 Since 2001, the Fargo Air Museum has piqued the community's interest with all things aviation.
-Comprised of two colorful hangars filled with planes from throughout the ages, the museum features many planes in its collection that can still fly, as is occasionally demonstrated on the runway outside.
+Comprised of two colorful hangars filled with aircraft from throughout the ages, the museum features many planes in its collection that can still fly, as is occasionally demonstrated on the runway outside.

 Address: 1609 19th Ave N, Fargo, North Dakota

-5 Fargo-Moorhead Visitors Center
+5. Fargo-Moorhead Visitors Center

 A good first stop in the Fargo area, the Fargo-Moorhead Visitors Center was constructed just off the interstate to look like a grain elevator.
 Inside, visitors will find an array of information on things to do around the area, as well as cultural attractions that help define Fargo's "North of Normal" campaign.

 Address: 2001 44th Street S, Fargo, North Dakota

-6 Red River Zoo
+6. Red River Zoo

-The Red River Zoo is a great place to spend a summer day.
+The Red River Zoo is a great place to visit on a summer day.
 The zoo was opened in 1999 and continues to grow every year.
 Currently encompassing more than 22 acres and a long list of conservation accolades, the zoo specializes in native wildlife and exotic species that live in similar climates to the Red River Valley.

 Address: 4255 23rd Avenue South, Fargo, North Dakota

-7 Children's Museum at Yunker Farm
+7. Take the Kids to the Children's Museum at Yunker Farm

 The Children's Museum at Yunker Farm is a great place for a family outing.
 The museum features hands-on exhibits designed to entertain and educate children of all ages.
 The museum has 55 acres offering both indoor and outdoor space.
 On the grounds are a miniature train, outdoor play equipment, nature trails, and educational gardens.

 Address: 1201 28th Avenue North, Fargo, North Dakota

-8 Bonanzaville, USA
+8. Bonanzaville, USA

 Operated by the Cass County Historical Society, Bonanzaville encompasses 12 acres of land and includes more than 40 historical buildings with thousands of artifacts.
 One of the region's largest historical attractions, both the Cass County Museum and the "Pioneer Village" of Bonanzaville dive deep into the culture, history, and people of the Red River Valley.

 Address: 1351 Main Ave W, West Fargo, North Dakota

-9 Hjemkomst Center
+9. Hjemkomst Center

-Located across state lines in Moorhead, Minnesota, and a mile walk from downtown Fargo, the Hjemkomst Center is home to the Historical and Cultural Society of Clay County.
+Across state lines in Moorhead, Minnesota, and a mile walk from downtown Fargo, the Hjemkomst Center is home to the Historical and Cultural Society of Clay County.
 At the facility, the Hopperstad Stave Church replica and the sailable Hjemkomst Viking Ship attract the most visits and are both tangible icons of the Norwegian history of the area.